danielmichaels/databank/Attacking Authentication.md

 Of all the controls authentication is conceptually the easiest; a user is correctly authenticated, and given access or they are not, and do not get access.
 Much like the keys to your home, if someone has a copy they don't need to smash the side window anymore - they can just let themselves in.
-For the web application an attacker, if correctly authentication, will be given access rights up to that users level of trust.
+For web applications, an attacker, if correctly authenticated will be given access rights up to that users level of trust.

 Authentication is simple in concept but difficult in implementation.
-There lies many subtleties ranging from misconfigurations to ill conceived business logic that has allowed many sites to be compromised.
+Inside many applications lie subtleties ranging from misconfigurations to ill conceived business logic and it has allowed many sites to be compromised.

 ## Authentication Technologies

-The following are some of the authentication technologies developer utilise to defend their applications:
+The following are some of the authentication technologies developers utilise to defend their applications:

 - HTML forms-based
-- MFA
+- Multi-factor authentication (MFA)
 - Client SSL cert's or smart cards
-- HTTP basic and digests
+- HTTP basic and digests authentication schemes
 - Windows-integrated authentication using NTLM or Kerberos
 - Authentication services (OAuth, etc)

-At the time of writing the most common is HTML form which the user accesses to input their username and password.
+At the time of writing the most common are HTML forms which the user accesses to input their username and password.
 This is still very prevalent in today's modern web apps.
 Even banks that use MFA, or on-screen keyboards and so on, still utilise HTML forms during parts of the login process.
-HTTP-based (basic, digest, and windows-based) are used infrequently over the Internet, but may be used commonly within a local Intranet.
+HTTP-based schema's such as basic, digest, and windows-integrated methods are used infrequently over the Internet, but may be used commonly within a local Intranet.

 This post goes over enumeration and exploitation of common authentication schemes and looks at methods to uncover vulnerabilities.